olincarty/us-atlantic-margin_pflotran/readME.txt

 [example_output] contains the output file for "Location 1" from figures 8 and 10.
 Due to the quantity of files being created, outputs for other simulations could not be uploaded.
 However these simulations can be run using the code in [avg_sed_rate_tacc].
 A summary of the simulations that were run and used for the maps presented in the associated paper are included in [avg_sed_rate_tacc]/[output].

+To run these simulations, PFLOTRAN must be installed.
+PFLOTRAN is an open source software.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 [avg_sed_rate_tacc]